ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 # Q-SPEC Framework: Inference-Based Interview Specification Framework

+Through hearings, we extract users' implicit requirements and create high-quality specifications.
+Inference from the agent serve as a catalyst for thinking, providing users with new perspectives and insights, enabling collaborative specification development between the agent and the user.

-Q-SPEC acronym for executing inference-based interview specification development
+## Q-SPEC acronym for executing inference-based interview specification development

 **Q = Query (Front Layer)**
 - Front interface for user interaction